mhausenblas/sdx/README.md

 NOTE: If you want to see `kube-sdx` in action, why don't you check out the [walkthrough](walkthrough.md) of some typical sessions?

+With `--policy` you set the initial context and what kind of resources to capture (and consequently restore, after a switch):

 POLICY     | ONLINE | OFFLINE
 ---        | ---    | ---
 `local:*`  | no capture/restore | local capture
 `remote:*` | remote capture     | no capture/restore

+For example, if you'd use `--policy=local:deployments` and you're currently offline (that is, no connection to remote cluster) then `kube-sdx` would capture local resources of type `deployments` and once you're online, it would mirror these to the remote.

 ## Platform-specific notes